 Most citizens from the Americas and Western Europe do not need a visa to enter Peru.
-Citizens from Bolivia, Chile and Ecuador are exempt from passport and visa requirements when visiting certain areas.
-For more information, ask the Peruvian diplomatic representative closest to you.
+For more information please contact the Peruvian Consulate closest to you.
 To find the address or telephone number you may visit the Peruvian Ministry of Foreign Affairs website http://www.rree.gob.pe/.
-If you go to Peru as a tourist, you may stay a maximum of 90 days.
-You can request immigration authorities to extend your stay.
+If you come to Peru as a tourist, you may stay a maximum of 90 days.
+You can request immigration authorities to extend your stay if necessary.

 Address and Telephone Numbers

 Prior to arriving at the Lima airport and also during your stay in Lima, we suggest that you carry at all times our address and telephone numbers.

 Try to avoid independent street taxis, instead work with Casa Bella drivers or call private taxi companies.

 San Isidro is a very safe and secured area and you can walk freely around the neighborhood anytime during the day or night.

 The hour in Peru is the same as the Eastern Standard Time in the United States.
 Peru is 5 hours behind GMT.
 (Greenwich Mean Time).
 Peru does not observe daylight saving time.

 The electric voltage in Peru is 220 volts, 60 cycles, please be aware of your electronic devices voltage before making use of them in our property.

 Our local currency is the Sol, exchange rate is around S/.
 3.30 soles for every US $1.00 dollar.